jarrarhaider1214/docs/pages/user-guide/components/serviceplex/serviceplex.md

 With ServicePlex, you can add Kubernetes-ready services to your app in seconds.
 User can choose from 1000s of kubernetes-ready reusable components in the ServicePlex hub and simply drop them in the application.
 CloudPlex takes care of the all the integration heavy-lifting.

 - We will start with the book info application.
-To build this application, see our previous video on how to build your first application with CloudPlex.
+To build this application, see our [guide](/pages/user-guide/getting-started/how-to-build-application-with-cloudplex/how-to-build-application-with-cloudplex?id=how-to-build-application-with-cloudplex) on how to build your first application with CloudPlex.
 - Now that you have configured your application let’s deploy it in the cloud.
 - Click on the deploy button to select infrastructures on which you want to deploy your application.
 You may select one or more infrastructures.
 - Now that the application has been deployed, let’s edit the deployed application